-A n important part of the Showcase on Aboriginal Child Rearing was the opportunity for participants to learn about parenting programs in various First Nations, Inuit and Métis communities across the country.
+An important part of the Showcase on Aboriginal Child Rearing was the opportunity for participants to learn

+"That sense of culture and pride will help that little boy and he is going to realize how resilient he is.
+He will be bombarded with negativity that will come his way but that cultural shield will protect him."
+Pat Makokis about parenting programs in various First Nations, Inuit and Métis communities across the country.
 Presenters described a range of early childhood development models: some were grassroots and home-based non-profit programs while others were government programs and private models.